ddsediri/RubyDino/README.md

 # Ruby Dino
-A ruby implementation of the Chrome Dinosaur game which learns over several attempts using a basic genetic algorithm.
+A Ruby implementation of the Chrome Dinosaur game which learns over several attempts using a basic genetic algorithm.